NetApp-openstack-dev/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

 .. important::

-   The NetApp Unified Driver for Clustered Data ONTAP *without* Share Server management currently supports DR style replication.
-The NetApp Unified Driver for Clustered Data ONTAP *with* Share Server management does not support replication.
+   The NetApp Unified Driver for ONTAP *without* Share Server management currently supports DR style replication.
+The NetApp Unified Driver for ONTAP *with* Share Server management does not support replication.

 Share Migration